- Tier: Tier 1: Positive mental health promotion

 Implementation considerations

-• Target population: Year 46 primary students and Years 712 secondary students.
+- Target population: Year 4–6 primary students and all secondary students.

-• Factors to consider: Mentoring relationships can be 1:1 or small groups and will occur during school hours, on school grounds in open areas ensuring line of sight by school staff.
-The sessions are up to one hour, once a week during term.
+- Factors to consider: Mentoring relationships can be with individual students or small groups of up to 4 students and will occur during school hours, on school grounds in open areas ensuring line of sight by school staff.
+The sessions are up to one hour, once a week during term for one year.
 The mentoring relationship is based on the school year and will conclude at the end of Term 4, however can begin from as late as Term 3 and recommence the following year based on student need and mentor availability.

 Cost